AMCC is thrilled to be partnering with five incredible host organizations across coastal Alaska for our 2018-2019 Fishing Fellows Program!

 The ED will work with a dynamic board and staff to sustain and increase the capacity of the organization through strategic and annual planning to achieve the organization’s goals.
 The ED is responsible for all aspects of fundraising, fiscal and operations management, staff development, and program innovation and evaluation.
 The ED manages an organizational budget of approximately $1 million.
 The position is based in AMCC’s main office in Anchorage, Alaska.
 The salary range is $70-80,000, depending on experience.

-Applications are being accepted now and the next review will be December 10, 2017, and considered until the position is filled as they are received thereafter.
+Applications are being accepted now, and will be considered until the position is filled.
 Please see http://www.akmarine.org/who-we-are/our-team/jobs-and-internships/ for directions on how to apply and a more detailed description.

 An Interim Director has been appointed while our search for a permanent E.D. continues.
 Our dedicated Board is committed to a successful transition and is working with staff to ensure the organization continues to fire on all cylinders.